migerh/dcpu16.js/README.md

 =========

-This is yet another assembler and emulator package for the DCPU16 processor as defined by notch/mojang (see http://0x10c.com/doc/dcpu-16.txt).
+This is yet another assembler and emulator package for the DCPU16 processor as defined by notch/mojang, version 1.7 (see http://pastebin.com/raw.php?i=Q4JvQvnM).

-I always wanted to write an emulator for some processor and the DCPU16 seemed fairly easy to implement.

 Usage
 =====